algolia/kubernetes-hands-on/10-secrets/README.md

 You can reference a secret from a pod, either per env variable or mounting a volume containing a secret.

+## Reference the secret by mounting it as a volume

 Here we mount the secret `mysecret` to the path `/etc/foo` inside the pod:

 ```yml